SAP-archive/cloud-s4-sdk-book/README.md

 Start the development of queries by looking into the class BusinessPartnerServlet, which is the servlet exposing the business partner APIs.
 We could use any API framework here, such as JAX-RS or Spring.
 However, we use a servlet here for simplicity.
 Looking into the servlet, we can see that the main functionality is moved out into the commands GetAllBusinessPartnersCommand and GetSingleBusinessPartnerByIdCommand.
 Open and implement both commands as explained below.

-The GetAllBusinessPartnersCommand should return a list of available business partners in the ERP system.
+The *GetAllBusinessPartnersCommand* should return a list of available business partners in the ERP system.
 The class was already created.
 We just have to implement the execute method:
-* The instance of the class BusinessPartnerService already provides a method to retrieve all business partners.
-Type service to see a list of all available methods.
-Use the method getAllBusinessPartner to fetch multiple business partner entities.
+* The instance of the class *BusinessPartnerService* already provides a method to retrieve all business partners.
+Type *service* to see a list of all available methods.
+Use the method *getAllBusinessPartner* to fetch multiple business partner entities.
 * We only want to return the properties first name, last name and id.
 Thus, select only these properties by using the select method on the result from step 1.
 Luckily, we do not have to know the exact names of these properties in the public API of S/4HANA.
-They are codified as static member of the class BusinessPartner.
-We can select the business partner id by using BusinessPartner.BUSINESS_PARTNER.
+They are codified as static member of the class *BusinessPartner*.
+We can select the business partner id by using *BusinessPartner.BUSINESS_PARTNER*.
 Please, do the same for the first name and last name.
 * There are multiple categories of business partners.
 In this session, we only want to retrieve persons.
-The category is identified by a number, which is stored in the static class variable called CATEGORY_PERSON.
+The category is identified by a number, which is stored in the static class variable called *CATEGORY_PERSON*.
 The method to filter is called filter and can be executed on the result from the previous step.
-The property BusinessPartner.BUSINESS_PARTNER_CATEGORY should equal CATEGORY_PERSON.
-To express that use the methods provided by the object BusinessPartner.BUSINESS_PARTNER_CATEGORY.
+The property *BusinessPartner.BUSINESS_PARTNER_CATEGORY* should equal *CATEGORY_PERSON*.
+To express that use the methods provided by the object *BusinessPartner.BUSINESS_PARTNER_CATEGORY*.
 * We want to order the result by the last name, sorting ascending.
-The method is called orderBy and expects the property and the order.
+The method is called *orderBy* and expects the property and the order.
 * All the previous steps did not execute any requests, but just defined the request.
 With the method execute you finally execute the query and retrieve the result.
 Hint: Try to solve it on your own.
 However, the solution can also be found in the solution folder in the session material.

-The command GetSingleBusinessPartnerByIdCommand should return a specific business partner including address details.
+The command *GetSingleBusinessPartnerByIdCommand* should return a specific business partner including address details.
 The implementation is very similar to the first command.
-* In addition to getting all business partners there is a method to get only one business partner identified by the key: getBusinessPartnerByKey.
+* In addition to getting all business partners there is a method to get only one business partner identified by the key: *getBusinessPartnerByKey*.
 Use this method with the available id property.
 * Furthermore, select the properties business partner id, last name, first name, is male, is female, SearchTerm1, Middle_Name, and creation date.
 Also select the corresponding address.
-It can be accessed using the property TO_BUSINESS_PARTNER_ADDRESS.
+It can be accessed using the property *TO_BUSINESS_PARTNER_ADDRESS*.
 For the address, select the properties business partner id, address id, country, postal code, city name, street name and house number.
 * There is no need to apply additional operations.

-To check whether the queries are implemented correctly, go to the integration-tests folder and remove the @Ignore annotation for the following tests: BusinessPartnerServletTest.testGetAll() and BusinessPartnerServletTest.testGetSingle().
+To check whether the queries are implemented correctly, go to the integration-tests folder and remove the *@Ignore* annotation for the following tests: *BusinessPartnerServletTest.testGetAll()* and *BusinessPartnerServletTest.testGetSingle()*.
 Now, build and test the application and make sure that the tests ran successfully.
 ```
 mvn clean install